jadu/meteor/README.md

 1. [Create a new release for the tag on GitHub](https://github.com/jadu/meteor/releases) and upload the meteor.phar.
 1. Update the Meteor version in the internal `meteor-ant` project ([see package.xml](https://gitlab.hq.jadu.net/engineering/meteor-ant/blob/master/package.xml#L4)).
 1. Create a new tag of `meteor-ant`, where the tag name matches the main Meteor version.

+## Design goals

+- Extensible
+- Easy to use
+- Robust error handling